informalsystems/quartz/docker/README.md

 total: "1"
 ```

-To stop and reset the chain:
+To stop and reset the chain, go back into the neutron source folder from github and run:
 ```
 make stop-docker-container
 ```